Curtiss P-60: Design and development

-Within two months the Army Air Corps modified the contract to require the second prototype be completed with a Rolls-Royce Merlin engine in place of the XIV-1430.
-That aircraft was re-designated XP-60.
-The airframe design for the XP-60 was modified for the different engine, and the main landing gear was changed from the rearward-retracting P-40 design to a new inward retracting version, which allowed a wider wheelbase and a smooth wing surface when the gear was retracted.
-This aircraft first flew on 18 September 1941 with a British-built Merlin 28 engine.
+Within two months the Army Air Corps contacted Curtiss for an aircraft with a laminar wing and the British Rolls Royce Merlin engine.
+Curtiss suggested the XP-53 design be used and the second prototype be converted while it was being built; the contract was altered to account for that with the aircraft - known to the company as Model 90 - designated XP-60.
+A Packard-built V-1650-1 (equivalent to the Merlin Mk XX) as being used on the Curtis XP-40F was to be used.
+The airframe design for the XP-60 was modified for the different engine, and the main landing gear was changed from the rearward-retracting P-40 design to a new inward retracting version, as used on the XP-46, which allowed a wider wheelbase and a smooth wing surface when the gear was retracted.
+This aircraft first flew on 18 September 1941 with a British Merlin 28 engine.
 The XP-53 prototype was then converted into a static test airframe for the XP-60.

-Considering delivery delays of quantities of the Packard-built Merlin engines due to its use in other fighters, the use of a turbo-supercharged Allison V-1710-75 engine was considered in its place.
-Consequently, on 31 October 1941, a contract for 1,900 P-60A fighters using the Allison engine, was awarded.
+Considering delivery delays of quantities of the Packard-built Merlin engines might occue due to its use in other fighter projects closer to delivery, the use of a turbo-supercharged Allison V-1710-75 engine was considered in its place.
+This was expected to deliver 394 mph at 25,000 ft.
+Consequently, on 31 October 1941, a contract for 1,950 P-60A fighters using the Allison engine was awarded with deliveries expected in September 1942.

 Flight tests of the XP-60 prototype did not progress smoothly.
-In addition to landing gear problems, expected top speed was not being met due to shortcomings in the laminar-flow wing surface finish, relatively high radiator drag (compared to the North American P-51 Mustang, which was then flying), and less than specified engine output performance.
-Consequently, work on the P-60A was stopped after 20 December 1941, when the USAAF recommended that Curtiss concentrate on license production of Republic P-47 Thunderbolts.
+In addition to landing gear problems, expected top speed was not being met due to shortcomings in the laminar-flow wing surface finish, relatively high radiator drag (compared to the North American P-51 Mustang, which was then flying), and lower than specified engine output performance.

-On 2 January 1942, a new order was issued, for one XP-60A with the Allison V-1710-75 engine and a General Electric B-14 turbo-supercharger, one XP-60B with the Allison V-1710-75 engine and a Wright SU-504-1 turbo-supercharger, and one XP-60C with the massive Chrysler XIV-2220 sixteen cylinder inverted vee engine.